EnsembleUI/ensemble_docs/pages/desktop-app/installation.md

 - Files are stored in Firebase
 - Requires internet connection
 - Changes are synchronized with other collaborators
-- Suitable for team collaboration
+- Suitable for real-time collaboration

 ### Local Mode